Israel Defense Forces ranks: Commissioned officer ranks

 Officers (ktzinim): Volunteers who have completed the officer's course.
 Officers serve for at least 36 months (3 years) for women in non-combat positions and 44 months (3 years, 8 months) for men.
 Positions in specialized units require their officers to serve for more than this (for example, seven years for pilots).
 Promotions are based on ability and time served.
 It takes about a year to be promoted from 2nd lieutenant to lieutenant and three years to be promoted from lieutenant to captain.
 Officers without a university education can be promoted to a maximum of Rav Seren (Major), with the IDF often sponsoring the studies for their majors.

 Officer insignia varies by service: army officers have bronze-metal insignia (replaced with subdued black-metal insignia in 2002); navy officers gold-metal insignia or gold braid bars; and air force officers silver-metal insignia.

 Student officer ranks

 Academic officers (ktzinim akademaim): Special rank given to soldiers who have not completed officers' training after completing a professional education (usually in engineering, medicine, or law) and returning to service.
-A kama is equivalent to a lieutenant, and a ka'ab is equivalent to a captain.
+A kama is equivalent to a lieutenant, a ka'ab is equivalent to a captain, and kaam to major.
 Officers of these ranks are considered professional manpower and rarely take posts of command.
 Upon finally completing officers' training, an academic officer is immediately awarded the corresponding "real" rank due to their experience in grade.
 Their insignia bars are embossed with scrolls (megilot) rather than laurel branches (aronot).